-Finally, in the 2017 SLOT Committee Report to PBC, (IB1.
-2017 SLOT report to PBC) recommendations were made to expedite the usage of eLumen to improve the ongoing assessment of student learning and have meaningful disaggregated student learning outcome data that can be used in the six-year program review cycle at Mendocino College.
-The current SLOT Assessment Form includes information for instructional modality (Face-to-Face or Online) and Location (Ukiah, Lake, Willits and the Coast).
-(IB1.SLOT Assessment Form) With this form and the current method of tracking SLO assessment by overall course as opposed to individual student, the ability to disaggregate SLO assessment data across various student demographics has been limited.
-As a result, The SLOT committee recommended the use of eLumen software as a means of more effectively managing SLO assessment data and allowing for individual student assessment and disaggregation of SLO assessment results.
-(IB1.09_14_17 SLOT Minutes & 11_08_17 SLOT Minutes)
+Finally, in the 2017 SLOT Committee Report to PBC, (IB1\19) recommendations were made to expedite the usage of eLumen to improve the ongoing assessment of student learning and have meaningful disaggregated student learning outcome data that can be used in the six-year program review cycle at Mendocino College.
+The current SLOT Assessment Form includes information for instructional modality (Face-to-Face or Online) and Location (Ukiah, Lake, Willits and the Coast) (IB1\20).
+With this form and the current method of tracking SLO assessment by overall course as opposed to individual student, the ability to disaggregate SLO assessment data across various student demographics has been limited.
+As a result, The SLOT committee recommended the use of eLumen software as a means of more effectively managing SLO assessment data and allowing for individual student assessment and disaggregation of SLO assessment results (IB1\21; IB1\22).

 With the introduction of eLumen as a new consolidation tool for curriculum, student learning and program review, Mendocino College will have a greater ability to assess individual students and disaggregate SLO assessment data along various student groups, including those identified within our equity plan and target enrollments. eLumen will be piloted in the Fall 2019 semester with a cross-sectional group of faculty selected based on their past SLO assessments.
-This pilot faculty group will provide feedback for assessment design and process implementation for a campus-wide rollout of eLumen in the Spring 2020 semester.
-(IB1.03_04-19 SLOT Minutes)
+This pilot faculty group will provide feedback for assessment design and process implementation for a campus-wide rollout of eLumen in the Spring 2020 semester (IB1\23).

-With a campus-wide integration across all faculty by Spring 2020, eLumen will provide a more robust tracking of student learning outcomes and offer individual student assessment, disaggregated SLO data, and longitudinal tracking and reporting of data on student learning outcomes.
-Because of their activity, the SLOT Committee has been the driving force to shift the overall climate of SLO assessment at the institution to be more data-driven and reflective.
+With a campus-wide integration across all faculty by spring 2020, eLumen will provide a more robust tracking of student learning outcomes and offer individual student assessment, disaggregated SLO data, and longitudinal tracking and reporting of data on student learning outcomes.
+Because of its activity, the SLOT Committee has been the driving force to shift the overall climate of SLO assessment at the institution to be more data-driven and reflective.
 With the implementation of eLumen for student learning outcome assessment tracking, as opposed to the historical spreadsheet used, further progress on SLO assessment will be made in coming academic years as part of the college's sustained, substantive and collegial dialog about student learning outcomes and achievement.